infinum/phrasing_plus/README.md

 # PhrasingPlus

-PhrasingPlus is extension for Phrasing.
-It's a mountable Rails engine used for inline editing of images.
+PhrasingPlus is a Phrasing extension image inline editing.

 ## Installation

 ### Add to Gemfile